GAFS 6606

 Family Life Education 0.5 unit

-An examination of the theoretical principles and methodological approaches employed in planning and implementing family life education programs within the variety of disciplines focusing on families and individuals across the life course.
+An examination of theoretical principles and methodological approaches employed in planning and implementing family life education programs within the variety of disciplines focusing on families and individuals across the life course.
 Students will have the opportunity to reflect upon the philosophies underpinning their practice.
 A critical perspective will be employed.
+Note: Students who have received credit for GFSG 6610 may not take this course for credit.

 Aging, Health and Community 0.5 unit